CANCELED: “Churchill: Walking with Destiny,” Distinguished Lecture with Prof. Andrew Roberts

 Andrew Roberts, acclaimed historian and award-winning author, will deliver the Kinder Institute’s third Distinguished Lecture, sharing some of the insights that went into crafting his 2018 New York Times best-selling biography, Churchill: Walking with Destiny (see abstract below).
 The lecture will be held on Tuesday, May 5th, at 7pm at the Missouri Theatre in downtown Columbia (203 S. 9th Street).
-The lecture is free and open to the public, though tickets will be made available for attendees who want to ensure that a seat is reserved for them.
-More ticketing information will be made available on the Kinder Institute website in February/March.
+The lecture is free and open to the public, though advanced tickets can be reserved to secure a seat using the link above.

 Winston Churchill was an iconic, visionary war leader immune from the consensus of his day, who stood firmly for his beliefs when everyone doubted him.
 But how did young Winston become Churchill?
 What gave him the strength to take on the superior force of Nazi Germany when bombs rained on London and so many others had caved?
 Renowned historian Andrew Roberts, whose biography, Churchill: Walking with Destiny, has been hailed as undoubtedly the finest single-volume biography of Churchill ever written, will share hidden insights into Churchill’s life that help us better understand and appreciate a man who was uniquely prepared for the crucible of the Second World War.